DerLev/DerLevBot/README.md

 ## Quick Start
 - Clone Repo (`git clone https://github.com/DerLev/DerLevBot.git`)
-- Go into the Directory (`cd DerLevBot`)
+- Go into the Directory (`cd ~/DerLevBot/`)
 - Create Bot-App https://discordapp.com/developers/applications
-- Go into `TOKEN`, delete everything in there and put your Bot-Token in
+- Go into `TOKEN.txt`, delete everything in there and put your Bot-Token in
 - Start the bot with `python3 derlevbot.py`

 ### Invite